pUrGe12/TerminAI/README.md

 Check out the terminal [here](./terminal_gui/README.md)!

+## Stuff to test out

+1. Test out if the models output as they should.
+2. Write the parsing logic in the clients.
+3.

 ## Brief explantion of the Idea

 1. The user is expected to enter something like "write a 500 word essay on Abraham Lincon in a file in my desktop".